bertjiazheng/Structured3D/data_organization.md

 }
 ```

 For each image, we provide semantic, albedo, depth, normal, layout annotation and camera position.
+Please note that we have different layout and camera annotation format for panoramic and perspective images.

 **Semantic annotation (`semantic.png`)**: unsigned 8-bit integers within a PNG.
 We use [NYUv2](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2) 40-label set, see all the label ids [here](metadata/labelids.txt).